Muz1K1zuM/PoisonKiller_bof/README.md

 pk-clear-state
 ```

-> **Important**: Always use quotes around paths to avoid issues with backslashes in Havoc.

 > **Important**: Always use a clean, dedicated sacrificial beacon for driver operations.
 Do not use your main C2 beacon.
-See the [Known Issues](#known-issues--bugs) section for details.

 ---